Luxury Chalets Davos

-This village is the highest town in the Alps.
-Its well-developed infrastructure (muse-ums, cinema, casino), combined with its beautiful natural features (the lake, mountains and side valleys), make it world-famous.
+This village Davos is the highest town in the Alps.
+Its well-developed infrastructure offers museums, cinema, a casino, combined with its beautiful natural features such as a the lake, mountains and side valleys, make it world-famous.
 The Pro-menade is a shoppers paradise.
 Davos does offer something for everybody, and is a dynamic alpine metropolis that is full of contrasts.
 It lies in a high valley, the connection to Klosters needing a pass of only some 70 m ascent from Davos Dorf.